dafiti-group/data-and-analytics-training/laboratory/redshift/LAB-Redshift.md

 First of all the distkey of both tables has been added in the `join` statement, although the join is by the id of item the tables are distributed by the id of oder, this way you can use distkey to join tables of different granularities without producing cartesian product.
 When we use the Distkey in `join` we say where the data is stored and Redshift does not lost time rearranging the data.

-The second change was the filter, now the column in the filer doesn't suffer any transformation, this way Redshift can use the power of Sortkey.
+The second change was the filter, now the column in the filter doesn't suffer any transformation, this way Redshift can use the power of Sortkey.
 Unfortunately there isn't a easy way to indentify performance improvement related to Sortkey in the execution plan because Redshift will only know what data blocks to skip in the runtime.

 ## Challenge Solution Task 3